vinicius0809/HousesApartments/README.md

 # HousesApartments

-Pequeno projeto para treinamento usando JavaScript e jQuery
+Little project to training skills with JavaScript and jQuery

+Link to see directly from github: https://vinicius0809.github.io/HousesApartments/